-What is a work experience?
-Can a program have an optional work experience?
-Can students be required to find their own placement?
-What are the requirements when applying for a program with a work experience?
-What is a work experience policy?
-Common problems with work experience policy in applications Can a third party be used to manage a work experience?
-Common problems with work experience in program-related applications Other PTIRU resources on work experience
+2. Can a program have an optional work experience?
+3. Can students be req uired to find their own placement?
+4. What are the requi rements when applying for a program with a work experience?
+5. What is a work expe erience policy?
+6. Common problems with work experience policy in applications 7.
+Can a third party be used to manage a work experience?
+8. Common problems with work experience in program-related applications 9.
+Other PTIRU resour ces on work experience